 Adult Therapy

-Therapy can be a tough journey to start.
-My primary goal with therapy is to provide a space that is accepting, calm, and helpful.
-Each person is unique which means finding out what creates this space for each individual is different.
-At the first session, my main objective is to get to know you as a person and learn more about what brought you to therapy.
+Starting therapy can be a challenging journey, and my primary goal is to provide a space that is accepting, calm, and helpful.
+Because every individual is unique, I focus on identifying what specifically creates a supportive environment for you.
+During our first session, my main objective will be to get to know you and learn more about what brought you to therapy.

 What to expect from therapy